AI and the hype cycle: oversold, overlooked, then... eventually indispensable?

 Hoping for a softer landing

 The problem is that these models may not live up to some of the hype that's been generated for them.
-Tools will emerge that will make us more productive, but they may not usher in the brave new world that is currently being glimpsed on that "peak of inflated expectations".
+Tools will emerge that will make us more productive, but they may not usher in the brave new world that is currently being imagined.
 New jobs will be created, old jobs will become transformed, but technology is likely to extend our capabilities rather than making them redundant.